torvalds/linux/Documentation/networking/snmp_counter.rst

 .. _ICMP parameters: https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml

-For example, if the Linux kernel sends an ICMP Echo packet, the IcmpMsgOutType8 would increase 1.
+For example, if the GNU/Linux kernel sends an ICMP Echo packet, the IcmpMsgOutType8 would increase 1.
 And if kernel gets an ICMP Echo Reply packet, IcmpMsgInType0 would increase 1.